CONTENTS

 indications for alkalinization

-- Note: even if pH already alkalemic due to respiratory alkalosis (pH up to 7.55), bicarbonate may still be beneficial to achieve urinary alkalinization.
+- Note: even if blood pH is already alkalemic due to respiratory alkalosis (pH up to 7.55), bicarbonate may still be beneficial to achieve urinary alkalinization.

 general technique

-- Start with a loading dose of 1-2 mEq/kg of hypertonic sodium bicarbonate (1 mEq/ml, usually available in the form of 50-ml ampules).
+- Start with a loading dose of 1-2 mEq/kg of hypertonic sodium bicarbonate.

 - Run a maintenance infusion of isotonic bicarbonate at ~200 ml/hr (D5W with three ampules of bicarbonate per liter to create a 150 mEq/L solution of sodium bicarbonate).